-"Essentially, any condition coming from the lower back that's close enough to the sciatic nerve can prompt sciatica, he says.
+"Essentially, any condition coming from the lower back close enough to the sciatic nerve can prompt sciatica, he says.
 "Symptom severity, however, is highly variable.
 For one patient, the pain is mild, while for another, it may stop them in their tracks."

 Several causes of leg pain certainly feel like sciatica but aren't because they're due to other conditions.
 These include:

-- Piriformis syndrome, which happens when the piriformis muscle in the buttocks, irritates the sciatic nerve, causing radiating pain down the leg.
+- Piriformis syndrome, which happens when the piriformis muscle in the buttocks irritates the sciatic nerve, causing radiating pain down the leg.
 "Although piriformis syndrome feels extremely similar to sciatica, it differs because the nerve irritation doesn't stem from the lower back," Dr. Chang explains.

 - Spinal joint problems such as arthritis.
 These joint problems can result in 'referred' pain from the affected joint into the leg that feels like sciatica but isn't, Dr. Chang says.

-For the test, patients are asked to lay flat on their back with their legs extended straight in front of them.
-The physician slowly raises each leg, noting the elevation the patient's pain begins.
+For the test, patients are asked to lay flat on their backs with their legs extended straight in front of them.
+The physician slowly raises each leg, noting the elevation of the patient's pain begins.
 The test helps doctors determine where the sciatic nerve is being compressed and can also help determine the cause.